nioinnovation/service_tests/README.md

 ## Setting Up Your Test Class

 Generally speaking, you will have a service test file (and class) for each service.
-You can use the following example as starting point for your service unit test files:
+You can use the following example as starting point for your service unit test files

 ```
 from nio.signal.base import Signal